Termtime/react-live-chat/README.md

+## First run npm install on both the root directory and "client" directory.
+## Run server.js with `node server.js`, that will handle socket.io connections
+## Then in the "client" directory you can do `npm start` to launch the app

+Server is in running on 8000 port

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the "/client" directory, you can run:

 ### `npm start`